theworldasastage/hugo/content/post/podcast/how-to-host-record-boradcast-an-international-podcast.md

 ---
-title: "Tutorial : How to host, record and broadcast a distributed podcast"
+title: "Tutorial : How to host, record and broadcast a podcast with distributed members"
 date: 2018-09-14
 image: img/podcast.jpg
 categories: ["podcast"]
 type: "post"
-tags: ["podcast","tech","dev","tutorial"]
+tags: ["podcast","dev","tutorial"]
-draft: true
+draft: false
 ---

 With [Podcast Science](http://podcastscience.fm), I host, record and broadcast a popular science podcast in French every week since 2010.
 We had a lot of trial and error to establish a setup that allowed us to :